grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 **Procedure – Removal (Trackpad)**

-1. Download the latest SDT (surface diagnostic tool) version and follow the pre-installation touchpad repair (setup) workflow.
+1. Download the latest SDT (surface diagnostic tool) version and follow the preinstallation touchpad repair (setup) workflow.

 2. Follow “Procedure – Removal (Feet)”

 3. Follow “Procedure – Removal (C Cover)

-4. With a plastic prybar, disengage the 4 FPC buckles and remove the 2 grounding tapes on the trackpad.
+4. With a plastic prybar, disengage the four FPC buckles and remove the two grounding tapes on the trackpad.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image19.jpeg" alt-text="A hand holding a black tool.":::